-And Madison Avenue, which over the last three decades has mobilized millions of words about smoking's benign effects ("Not a Cough in a Carload," "Gentle on the T-zone," "Filters Out Harsh Flavor"), suddenly has been struck dumb about the USPHS study.
-"We don't want to comment on the report, even to say 'no comment," one account executive told a reporter last week.
+Newsweek, November 18, 1963

-The nervous respect is understandable.
-The report is being put together from literally thousands of medical studies, tracked laboriously from footnote to footnote over the last twelve months-and when it is released next month with the authority of the United States Government behind it, few will be indifferent to its repercussions.
+But if the committee should conclude that it is unable to make a judgment one way or the other on the correlation And Madison Avenue, which over the between cigarettes and health, the inlast three decades has mobilized millions decisive report will force into question of words about smoking's benign effects a decade of statistical and experimental ("Not a Cough in a Carload," "Gentle on the T-zone," "Filters Out Harsh Fla-vor"), suddenly has been struck dumb evidence: the preponderant weight of medical judgment has been that cigarette smoking is a major causative factor about the USPHS study.
+"We don't want in lung cancer and plays an important to comment on the report, even to say part in heart disease and other degen-'no comment'," one account executive erative ailments.
+Both Dr. Leroy E. told a reporter last week.
+Burney, who was the Surgeon General The nervous respect is understandunder President Eisenhower and Dr. able.
+The report is being put together Terry, Mr. Kennedy's Surgeon General, have gone on record with statements studies, tracked laboriously from footindicting cigarette smoking.
+(In April note to footnote over the last twelve 1962, the Surgeon General said, in part, months-and when it is released next that "the weight of scientific evidence month with the authority of the United ... demonstrates that cigarette smoking States Government behind it, few will is a major cause of the increase in canbe indifferent to its repercussions. cer of the lung.")

-Big Business: If it contains a strong, unequivocal indictment of cigarette smoking as an important cause of lung cancer and other diseases, it could adversely affect not only an \$8 billion-a-year business and the nation's fifth largest cash crop, but also one of the most familiar and deeply ingrained national habits.
-This year, no fewer than 67 million adult Americans, about the same number that voted in the 1960 Presidential election, smoked cigarettes (cigars and pipe tobacco are considered far less involved in the lung and heart questions for the simple reason that their smoke is ordinarily not inhaled).
+Big Business: If it contains a strong, unequivocal indictment of cigarette smoking as an important cause of lung cancer and other diseases, it could adversely affect not only an \$8 billion-ayear business and the nation's fifth largest cash crop, but also one of the most familiar and deeply ingrained national habits.
+This year, no fewer than 67 million adult Americans, about the same number that voted in the 1960 Presidential election, smoked cigarettes (cigars and pipe tobacco are considered questions for the simple reason that son, for example.
+Perhaps it will come their smoke is ordinarily not inhaled).